 For example, a business with an average ticket of $12 that is being billed on interchange plus with rates of 0.25% plus $0.10 will pay a markup to the processor of $0.13 (0.0025 * $12 + $.10) to process an average signature debit transaction.

 Add the processor’s markup of $0.13 to the interchange cost of $0.23 (0.0155 * $12 + $.04), and the total signature debit cost is $0.36.

-A PIN debit transaction is one where a customer pays for product or service by entering her personal identification number (PIN) into a PIN pad to complete a transaction.
+A PIN debit transaction is one where a customer pays for product or service by entering their personal identification number (PIN) into a PIN pad to complete a transaction.
 In the case of a PIN debit transaction, the customer does not sign the sales receipt.

 Information for a PIN debit transaction is routed from the merchant to the customer’s bank by a PIN debit network, therefore subjecting the transaction to the debit network’s fees.

-Side Note: PIN debit transactions are often referred to as an online debit transaction because a PIN debit network handles the routing of transaction information instead of Visa or MasterCard.
+Side Note: PIN debit transactions are often referred to as an online debit transaction because a PIN debit network handles the routing of transaction information instead of Visa or Mastercard.

-Debit Network Fees
+PIN Debit Network Transaction Fees

 Debit networks such as NYCE, STAR and ACCEL maintain computer networks to route transaction information among businesses and banks.
 A debit network charges an interchange fee and a switch fee to route transaction information over its network.